Tee Pee Drive-In

 Tee Pee Drive-In is a historic drive-in theater located on an old alignment of U.S. Route 66 in Sapulpa, Oklahoma.
 The drive-in theatre was first built in 1949 and opened on May 5, 1950.
 The theatre used a type of paving for its pathways, unlike other drive-ins at the time which used dirt pathways.

 The Tee Pee Drive-In ran smoothly through the 1950s, showing movies to thousands of people.
 On May 5, 1960, exactly 10 years after the drive-in theatre first opened, an F5 tornado struck the town of Sapulpa, nearly destroying the drive-in theatre.
 However, the theatre was back up and running a month later after repairs were made.
 The drive-in experienced two different break-ins a week apart later that year.
 In August 1966, a fire broke out at the theatre, destroying the concession stand.

 Drive-In theatres across the nation began to die out during the 1970s and 1980s thanks to the rise of indoor movie theatres.
 The Tee Pee Drive-In wasn't spared from these closures when its owner, Video Theatres, closed the drive-in theatre along with many others in 1982.
 The theatre remained closed for about 18 months before new owners bought the property from Video Theatres, reopening the drive-in theatre on March 18, 1983.
 The theatre was passed around to different owners through the 1980s and 1990s before being closed again in 1999.
 The drive-in sat abandoned for just over two decades, deteriorating further and further through time.

 In 2020, the COVID-19 pandemic led to the practice of social distancing, which in turn led to a resurgence in drive-in theatres that remained open across the nation.
 This led a local group to purchase the abandoned Tee Pee Drive-In property in 2021, which made renovations to the property over the next two years, including 12 Spartan trailers that can be rented on Airbnb.
-The Tee Pee Drive-In is set to reopen once again on April 15, 2023.
+The Tee Pee Drive-In reopened on April 15, 2023.